MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

         ols_results = ols_problem.solve(method='1s') # 1 step gmm
         print(ols_results)

+Again, if you `print(ols_results)`, you'll get estimates from the logit model.
+Make sure that your estimates are the same as those you got from your OLS regression.
+If you used `'HC0'` standard errors like suggested above, you standard errors should also be the same.

+### 7. Add market and product fixed effects

+Since we expect price $p_{jt}$ to be correlated with unobserved product quality $\xi_{jt}$, we should be worried that our estimated $\hat{\alpha}$ on price is biased.
+Since we have multiple observations per market and product, and prices vary both across and within markets, it is feasible for us to add both market and product fixed effects.
+If $\xi_{jt} = \xi_j + \xi_t + \Delta\xi_{jt}$ and most of the correlation between $p_{jt}$ and $\xi_{jt}$ is due to correlation between $p_{jt}$ and either $\xi_j$ (product fixed effects) or $\xi_t$ (market fixed effects), then explicitly accounting for these fixed effects during estimation should help reduce the bias of our $\hat{\alpha}$.

+The simplest way to add fixed effects is as dummy variables.
+Since there are only 24 products and 94 markets for a total of 118 fixed effects, this approach is actually feasible in this case.
+But in a more realistic dataset with hundreds or thousands of products and markets, running an OLS regression with this many dummy variables starts to become computationally infeasible.

+The alternative, which we'll do today, is to "absorb" the fixed effects.
+For a single fixed effect, we could just de-mean our outcome variable and each of our regressors within the fixed effects levels, and then run our regression.
+For multiple fixed effects, we need to *iteratively* de-mean.
+PyBLP does this automatically if you specify `absorb='C(market_ids) + C(product_ids)'` in your formulation instead of adding these as dummy variables.

+Since `mushy` is always either 1 or 0 for the same product across different markets, it's collinear with product fixed effects, and you can drop `mushy` from your formula.
+Similarly, you can drop the constant.
+After dropping these, re-create your problem with absorbed fixed effects and re-solve it.
+Compare the new $\hat{\alpha}$ estimate with the last one.
+You should now be getting a coefficient on price of around `-28.6`.
+Does its change suggest that price was positively or negatively correlated with unobserved product-level/market-level quality?

         ols_problem_absfixedeff = pyblp.Problem(pyblp.Formulation('prices', absorb='C(market_ids) + C(product_ids)'), product_data_renamed)  ## add fixed effects
         ols_results_absfixedeff = ols_problem_absfixedeff.solve(method='1s')
         print(ols_results_absfixedeff)

+### 6. Add an instrument for price
+Adding market and product fixed effects can be helpful, but since unobserved quality typically varies by both product *and* market, we really want to instrument for prices.
+The data comes with a column `price_instrument` that we should interpret as a valid instrument for price that satisfies the needed exclusion restriction.
+It could be a cost-shifter, a valid Hausman instrument, or similar.

+Before using it, we should first run a first-stage regression to make sure that it's a relevant instrument for price.
+To do so, use the same package you used above to run an OLS regression to run a second OLS regression of prices on `price_instrument` and your market and product fixed effects.
+Does `price_instrument` seem like a relevant instrument for `prices`?

         mdlolsfirststage = ols("prices ~ price_instrument + C(market_ids) + C(product_ids)", data=product_data_renamed) ## model object